Birmingham Zoo: Incidents

-On February 15, 2006 a zookeeper was taken to the hospital for minor injuries after being mauled by the resident female lion, Sheeba.
+On February 15, 2006, a zookeeper was taken to the hospital for minor injuries after being mauled by the resident female lion, Sheeba.

-On September 16, 2019 two white-crested laughing thrushes were discovered missing from their habitat.
+On September 16, 2019, two white-crested laughing thrushes were discovered missing from their habitat.
 It is unknown whether the birds were taken or flew off once their containment was compromised.

-On July 18, 2022 the zoo's sixteen-year-old lioness Akili was fatally injured due to a confrontation with its new residential lion, Josh.
+On July 18, 2022, the zoo's sixteen-year-old lioness Akili was fatally injured due to a confrontation with its new residential male lion, Josh.
+Hollie Colahan, the zoo's deputy director at the time, stated, "Unfortunately, Akili sustained serious injuries within the first few minutes of the meeting and despite immediate intervention by the Animal Care and Animal Health teams, she succumbed to her injuries and died Monday afternoon."